academic advice

 The University prefers and highly recommends that students try resolving issues informally (Stage 1 or “local resolution”) so that an earlier resolution can be found without the need to go through a longer and more formal process.
 Normally, each stage of the complaints procedure must be exhausted before moving on to the next.
 In most cases, an informal/local resolution should be pursued, except when the complaint is of a very serious or sensitive nature.

 Your complaint should be made within one calendar month of the event which has prompted your complaint.
-If there are a series of events, the complaint should be made within one calendar month of the final event in the series.

 If no resolution was found, or you are unhappy with the proposed resolution, you can move to Stage 2.